 Born in 1955 in York, Pennsylvania, Koons studied at the Maryland Institute College of Art in Baltimore and the School of the Art Institute of Chicago.
 He received his B.F.A. from the Maryland Institute College of Art in 1976.
 Koons began working with David Zwirner in 2012.
 His inaugural exhibition at the gallery in New York debuted a new series of sculptures, titled Gazing Ball, in 2013.

-Koons had his first solo exhibition in 1980 at the New Museum in New York.
+The artist’s first solo exhibition took place in 1980 at the New Museum in New York.
 In 1988, his first American survey was held at the Museum of Contemporary Art in Chicago.
-From 1992 to 1993, two retrospectives toured through Europe and the United States, and venues included Stedelijk Museum, Amsterdam; San Francisco Museum of Modern Art; Staatsgalerie Stuttgart; Walker Art Center, Minneapolis; and Aarhus Kunstmuseum, Denmark.
+From 1992 to 1993, two retrospectives toured throughout the United States and Europe at venues including Aarhus Kunstmuseum, Denmark; San Francisco Museum of Modern Art, San Francisco; Staatsgalerie Stuttgart; Stedelijk Museum, Amsterdam; and Walker Art Center, Minneapolis, Minnesota.

-Work by the artist is held in public collections including The Broad Art Foundation, Santa Monica, California; Hirshhorn Museum and Sculpture Garden, Washington, D.C.; Los Angeles County Museum of Art; Museum of Contemporary Art, Tokyo; The Museum of Modern Art, New York; National Gallery of Art, Washington, D.C.; San Francisco Museum of Modern Art; Solomon R. Guggenheim Museum, New York; Stedelijk Museum, Amsterdam; Tate Gallery, London; and the Whitney Museum of American Art, New York.
+Work by the artist is held in public collections including The Broad, Los Angeles; Hirshhorn Museum and Sculpture Garden, Washington, DC; Los Angeles County Museum of Art; Museum of Contemporary Art, Tokyo; The Museum of Modern Art, New York; National Gallery of Art, Washington, DC; San Francisco Museum of Modern Art; Solomon R. Guggenheim Museum, New York; Stedelijk Museum, Amsterdam; Tate Gallery, London; and the Whitney Museum of American Art, New York.
 He lives and works in New York.